fermyon/wasm-languages/webassembly-language-support.md

 * _Browser_ means there is at least one browser implementation
 * _CLI_ means the language has a CLI runtime mode
+* _WASI_ means the language supports at least Preview 1 of the WASI proposal
 * _Spin SDK_ indicates there is a Spin SDK for the language

 ## Other Notable Languages